 There may be, but not necessarily, some overlap in crew members between the main unit and the second unit depending on how scenes are scheduled and divided up between the units.
 Here's some BTS featuring the stunt coordinator and 2nd unit director discussing his work on Daredevil.

 Second units are commonly used to capture certain types of scenes that are either deemed too dangerous, too time-consuming, or not important enough for the main unit to handle.
-Whether it’s right or wrong, the second camera unit is considered less valuable than much of the main unit’s crew and is sometimes paid less for their time, which helps studios keep budgets lower than they would be otherwise.
+Whether it’s right or wrong, the second camera unit is considered less valuable than much of the main unit’s crew and is sometimes paid less for their time, which helps studios keep budgets lower.

 Establishing shots, aerial photography, B-roll, inserts, pickups, and cutaways are commonly handed off for the second unit to capture outside of the main unit’s production schedule.
 Scenes that could prove dangerous, such as stunts or pyrotechnics, are often handled by the second unit as well.